 There’s no denying the series needed freshening up post Racoon City, and RE4 did feature many panic inducing situations as I climbed up onto rooftops and fumbled for headshots.
 It may have lost the pre-rendered backgrounds, but it was a far more modern game in looks and controls.

-15 – Resident Evil 0 – Gamecube, 2002
+15 – Resident Evil 0 – GameCube, 2002

 The prerendered backgrounds always looked great, but the GC titles, and they’re subsequent HD treatment, are beauties.
 Animated flourishes and extra detail on the character models add to the atmosphere and really bring you in.